-From 2011 to 2014, Sarah was the food editor, then Special Projects Senior Editor, at TakePart.com, an online news publication owned by Participant Media, known for films such as Spotlight, Food, Inc., and An Inconvenient Truth.
-She restructured their education, food, and wildlife sections, which entailed recruiting, managing, and editing nationally recognized experts and emerging journalists.
-She also served as executive editor for a joint website with MSN, called MSN Causes, which covered international topics like human trafficking and World Refugee Day.
+Formerly, Sarah was the senior editor of special projects at TakePart.com, a news startup owned by Participant Media, known for films such as Spotlight, Food, Inc., and An Inconvenient Truth.
+She restructured TakePart's education, food, and wildlife sections, which entailed recruiting, managing, and editing nationally recognized experts and emerging journalists.
+A column she developed there now runs in the New York Times.
+At Participant Media, she also served as executive editor and producer of a joint website with MSN (MSN Causes) about international social and environmental justice.

-During four years at Yahoo! prior to that, Sarah became the senior food editor, wrote the Fresh Picks blog, and oversaw food content strategy with writers and partners, such as Mark Bittman, Serious Eats, Food & Wine, and Bon Appetit.
+During four years at Yahoo!, Sarah became the senior food editor, wrote the Fresh Picks blog, and oversaw food content strategy with writers and partners, such as Mark Bittman, Serious Eats, Food & Wine, and Bon Appétit.
 Her stories and those she edited ran regularly on Yahoo's front page.
-Her start in publishing began as associate editor at the city magazine WhereLA, writing for weekly papers in Columbus, OH, and interning at the long-gone Miramax endeavor, Talk magazine.
+Her publishing career began with an internship at Talk magazine, assignments for weekly papers in Columbus, OH, and an associate editor position at the city magazine WhereLA.

 sarahfuss @ gmail.com

 Investigation: The Teacher.
 The Basketball Coach.
 The Rat in the Mail, GEN x MEDIUM

 *Editors' Pick at LONGFORM

 Article: The Trump 45: A Tween Green Warrior, GEN x MEDIUM

 Article: Hidden in Plain Sight, LOS ANGELES magazine

 Article: How Women's Studies Is Helping Rural Teens Fix Their Social Culture, PACIFIC STANDARD